yearn/yearn-devdocs/docs/contributing/governance/yfi.md

 Governance 2.0, described in [YIP-61](https://snapshot.org/#/ybaby.eth/proposal/QmSMyYeKrRpnA7Xn56o2NtbCUzxmhzCupL7LxMA1reXxq4), expanded YFI token holder's responsibilities from creating and voting on Yearn Improvement Proposals (YIPs), to creating and voting on Yearn Delegation Proposals (YDPs) and Yearn Signaling Proposals (YSPs).

-YSPs allow token holders to formally request that a yTeam executes a decision with th power they are entitled to.
+YSPs allow token holders to formally request that a yTeam executes a decision with the power they are entitled to.
 This allows token holders to have a voice while avoiding a drawn-out YIP process. yTeams can choose to respect the suggestion or not, and if they don't it can become an issue as a formal YIP.

 YDPs are proposals that change where any discrete decision-making power is delegated.
 This is relevant in Governance 2.0 as it introduces yTeams, who are given an objective, and certain powers that can be modified by token holders.